Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it describes someone who lacks courage or is easily frightened.
-The phrase uses "faint" and "heart" metaphorically to emphasize timidity, not the literal concept of faintness or a physical heart.
+The idiom uses "faint" and "heart" metaphorically to emphasize timidity, not the literal concept of faintness or a physical heart.

 Origin: